triestpa/You-Should-Learn-Regex/README.md

 \b([01]?[0-9]|2[0-3]):([0-5]\d)\b
 ```

-If this looks complex to you now, don't worry, by the time we finish this tutorial understanding this expression will be trivial.
+If this looks complex to you now, don't worry, by the time we finish the tutorial understanding this expression will be trivial.

 ### Learn once, write anywhere

 Regular expressions can be used in virtually any programming language.
-A knowledge of regex is very useful for validating user input, interacting with the Unix shell,  quickly searching/refactoring code in your favorite text editor, performing database text searches, and lots more.
+A knowledge of regex is very useful for validating user input, interacting with the Unix shell, searching/refactoring code in your favorite text editor, performing database text searches, and lots more.

 In this tutorial, I'll attempt to give an provide an approachable introduction to regex syntax and usage in a variety of scenarios, languages, and environments.